Page Last Updated

 Q: Are vaccines required for returning to campus?

-Community members are advised to complete their vaccination as soon as possible and submit verification of vaccination to HUHS as soon as possible.
+Community members must submit verification of vaccination to HUHS.
 Any community member who is already vaccinated and has not yet submitted verification of vaccination to HUHS should submit this information immediately because these data will inform additional policy decisions.
 You can submit a copy of your vaccination card to the HUHS vaccination portal by following the detailed instructions on the University’s Verify your Vaccine webpage.
 Persons who have been vaccinated by HUHS do not need to submit such documentation, which is already on file there.
 HUHS keeps individual medical information secure and confidential.

 Q: How do I submit verification of my vaccination to HUHS?

-Follow the instructions listed below or on the Verify Your Vaccine page to submit your vaccination record using the HUHS secure portal.
+Follow the instructions listed on the FAS Return to Campus planning page to submit your vaccination record using the HUHS secure portal.

 Q: How do I check my vaccination status in the HUHS portal?